Coordinated Stress-Structure Self-Organization in Granular Packing

 Granular matter plays an important role in nature and in our everyday life, but understanding its rich and complex behavior is far from complete.
 One difficulty is that the sensitivity of macroscopic behavior to grain-scale structural characteristics hinders conventional coarse-graining methods.
 A fundamental difficulty is that theories for mechanics of such media are often based on the assumption that the macroscopic constitutive properties can be taken as independent of the stress.
 This assumption makes possible explicit solutions for the stress field, but there is a growing realization \cite{tordesillas2009modeling,Bletal2015,matsushima2014universal,matsushima2017fundamental} that the local structure and stress self-organize cooperatively and preliminary observations were made on the stress-structure coupling \cite{Matsushima2021-li}.
 Such a coupling undermines the assumption of independence of local constitutive properties because any applied stress causes a correlated re-organisation of the local structure and suggests that the stress field equations {\it cannot be linear}.
-While much effort focused on the relations \cite{oda1985stress} between deformation of granular materials and force chains \cite{SeeligWulff1946} on the grain-scale structure \cite{tordesillas2009modeling,cates1998jamming,BaBl2002,Donev2007-lc}, characterizing the effects of the stress-structure co-organization has been elusive.
-Here we uncover and quantify these effects in a range of planar systems. \\ In two dimensions, mechanically stable structures can be described in terms of cells, which are the smallest voids surrounded by particles in contact, as illustrated in Fig.~\ref{fig:cellStructure}.
+While much effort focused on various stress-structure correlations, e.g., in terms of force chain structure \cite{SeeligWulff1946, oda1985stress, cates1998jamming, tordesillas2009modeling}, fabric tensors \cite{Rothenburg1989fabric, Bl04, Nguyen2015fabric}, and grain-scale structure \cite{tordesillas2010force, BaBl2002, Donev2007-lc}, the bulk effort focused on coarse-grained average descriptors and characterizing local effects of the stress-structure co-organization has been elusive.
+Here we quantify these effects in a range of planar systems, discuss the collapse of several related quantities onto a master curve, and provide a model that explains this collapse. \\ In two dimensions, mechanically stable local structures can be described in terms of cells, which are the smallest voids surrounded by particles in contact~\cite{Ba96}, as illustrated in Fig.~\ref{fig:cellStructure}.
 The cell dynamics have proved useful to quantify kinetic processes \cite{kruyt2016micromechanical,wanjura2020structural}, and to study organization of structural characteristics and entropic effects \cite{tordesillas2010force,kuhn2014dense,matsushima2017fundamental,sun2020}.
 By simulating a range of differently compressed planar systems, we study the self-organization of cells and the stress field.
 We define cell stresses and find that: 1. under simple scaling, the distributions of cell stress ratios of all the systems collapse onto one Weibull curve; 2. cells orient along the directions of the local principal stresses.
 We identify the effects of friction and cell order on these phenomena.
 Finally, we introduce a simple model that explains the stress-structure orientation correlations.
 Our results establish and quantify the stress-structure coupled self-organization.
 They also show that a cell-based description is essential to the understanding of the structural evolution of granular materials.
 This study further suggests that current linear models of stress transmission in granular material may need to be modified.\\